Closing and Completing Certifications

 7. Completed Certifications

-Zluri archives all finished certifications under the Completed tab in the Access Reviews module.
+Zluri lists all completed certifications under the Completed tab in the Access Reviews module.
 This section provides admins with a centralized location to review past certifications, download reports, and prepare for audits.

 Viewing historical certifications